 It works like this:

-Instead of high-powered nodes processing transactions in exchange for compensation, users on the POS blockchain/network post a percentage of their crypto holdings as a form of ‘collateral’ to achieve the same result.
+Instead of high-powered nodes processing transactions in exchange for compensation, clients on the POS blockchain/network post a percentage of their crypto holdings as a form of ‘collateral’ to achieve the same result.

 Assets listed on Kraken that currently utilize a POS protocol include but are not limited to Tezos, Cosmos, Cardano and EOS.